KristianOellegaard/django-hvad/docs/internal/models.rst

 .. class:: TranslatedFields

-    A wrapper for the translated fields which is set onto :class:`TranslateableModel` subclasses to define what fields are translated.
+    A wrapper for the translated fields which is set onto :class:`TranslatableModel` subclasses to define what fields are translated.

     Internally this is just used because Django calls the :meth:`contribute_to_class` method on all attributes of a model, if such a